- Agronomic: corn, oats, rye, soybeans

 - Crop Production: cover crops

-- Establish four 100 acre aerial seeding demonstration sites in 2015 featuring corn and soybeans overseeded with cereal rye or an oat-oilseed radish blend
+- Establish four 100 acre aerial seeding demonstration sites in 2015 featuring corn and soybeans overseeded with cereal rye (over wintering) or oats and radish (winter killed)

 - Encourage participation in NRCS conservation programs (EQIP and CSP) that provide financial incentives for cover crop use